vlfom/CSD-detectron2/README.md

-Work in progress.

 # CSD: Consistency-Based Semi-Supervised Learning for Object Detection implementation in Detectron2

 This repository contains an unofficial implementation of the method described in CSD [paper by Jeong et al](https://papers.nips.cc/paper/2019/hash/d0f4dae80c3d0277922f8371d5827292-Abstract.html) based on [Detectron2](https://github.com/facebookresearch/detectron2) framework.
 It includes implementation for two-stage RFCN object detector only as single-stage detectors were not the focus of my research.
-It also uses [W&B](https://wandb.ai/) to monitor the progress.
+It uses [W&B](https://wandb.ai/) to monitor the progress.

 # Table of Contents
 1. [Overview](#overview)